 Prerequisites: This class is a requirement for students matriculated in the Child-Focused or combined Adult/Child Psychoanalytic Track.
 Other students who wish to participate (adult analytic candidates, students contemplating child analytic training, students with experience working with children or adolescents, etc) should have completed at least 33 credit hours of the Core Curriculum or have obtained prior permission from the instructors.

 The seminars will be open to non-child analytic candidates based on their readiness to participate at this level with the material.
-They should contact the instructor(s), Donald Rosenblitt, MD and Paul Brinich, PhD directly before registering.
+If requesting permission to join, they should contact the instructor(s), Donald Rosenblitt, MD and Paul Brinich, PhD directly before registering.